Chart Color Schemes

 Residential development activity is lower than average in Wakerley according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Wakerley averaged around 3 new dwelling approvals per year.
-Between FY-21 and FY-25, an estimated 16 homes were approved, with 1 more in FY-26.
-This resulted in an average of 16.1 new residents arriving per dwelling constructed over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Wakerley averaging around 3 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 16 homes were approved, with 1 so far in FY-26.
+This results in approximately 11.8 new residents arriving annually per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development